pjgrace/model-interop/README.md

-# Model-based Interoperability Testing Tool
+# ModelInterop
-A set of model driven engineering tools to perform both interface and interoperability testing of Internet of Thigs and Web products and platforms.
-The tool can be used to test that systems comply with different standard specifications e.g. OneM2M.
+ModelInterop is a model-based interoperability testing tool.
+That is, it provides a set of model driven engineering tools to perform both interface and interoperability testing of Internet of Thigs and Web products and platforms.
+The tool can be used to test that systems comply with different standard specifications e.g. OneM2M, or API specifications.
+The tool can also be used to monitor and test that two independently developed systems interoperate correctly with one another.

-## Brief Introduction
+## A Brief Introduction
-Two of the biggest challenges researches and developers of IoT systems face are the establishment of interoperability and the compliance with certain specifications.
+Two of the biggest challenges researches and developers of IoT systems face are:
+* the establishment of interoperability between IoT systems;
+* and the compliance of systems and products with current technical specifications and standards.

 This is mainly due to the significantly high level of heterogeneity seen in the IoT sector.
 Typical examples are the use of different protocols (HTTP, MQTT, COAP), data formats (XML, JSON, etc) and communication technologies.
-To tame these challenges efficiently and accurately this project presents a **_Model-based Interoperability Testing Tool_**.
-The tool uses model-driven approaches to handle the issues mentioned above and ensure interoperability and compliance are achieved even if the person using the tool is not an expert in this field of study.
+To tame these challenges efficiently and accurately this project provides a **_Model-based Interoperability Testing Tool_**.
+The tool uses model-driven approaches to handle the issues mentioned above and ensure interoperability and compliance are achieved even if the person using the tool is not an expert in the areas of IoT interoperability and testing.

-The tool offers the possibilities of creating, using and reusing _interoperability models_, also called _patterns_.
+The tool offers the possibilities of creating, using and reusing _interoperability models_.
 Thus, the development complexity is considerably reduced by removing the burden of manually testing all interoperability and specification requirements.

 Read more at the following [article](https://link.springer.com/article/10.1007/s12243-015-0487-2).